 - Food and/or non-alcoholic beverages may be purchased for University training only if the training is scheduled to last more than two hours.

-- Food and/or non-alcoholic beverages may be purchased for University meetings not attended by guests of the University only if they occur during times outside the normal business hours of the University and when such meetings span the normal meal hour unless approved in advance, in writing or by email, by the President or Provost.
+- Food and/or non-alcoholic beverages may be purchased for University meetings not attended by guests of the University only if they occur during times outside the normal business hours of the University and when such meetings span the normal meal hour unless approved in advance by the President or Provost.

 - Food and/or non-alcoholic beverages may be purchased for meetings of the Board of Governors, Presidential functions, and up to two retreats held annually by Administrative Council and University departments.